Etihad Airways: New cabins

 The Residence accommodates one or two people, in a space of 125 sqft.
 It features a private living room, bedroom, and bathroom.
-It features a 60.6 in-wide two-seater reclining sofa and 32 in TV monitor in the lounge; an ensuite bathroom with shower, an 82 in-long, 47.5 in-wide double bed in the bedroom which also includes a 27 in TV monitor, and a personal butler.
+It features a 60.6 in-wide two-seater reclining sofa and 32 in TV monitor in the lounge; an en-suite bathroom with shower, an 82 in-long, 47.5 in-wide double bed in the bedroom which also includes a 27 in TV monitor, and formerly included a personal butler.